 Thavius Beck is an electronic musician/producer/programmer as well as an electronic music educator who has worked with various artists ranging from Nine Inch Nails to Saul Williams to singer/songwriter Skylar Grey.

-This course by Bitwig Certified Pro, Thavius Beck, takes you through the essentials you need to create your own original compositions in Bitwig Studio 2.
+This course by Bitwig Certified Trainer, Thavius Beck, takes you through the essentials you need to create your own original compositions in Bitwig Studio 2.
 It starts with a detailed exploration of the Dashboard, GUI and touch screen capabilities.
 Viewers then learn how to configure their preferences for audio and MIDI and how to use MIDI instruments.
 The next collection of video tutorials show how to use and edit audio clips and how to use both Audio and Note Effects.
 Viewers also see the vast new array of Modulators, and how to apply them to Bitwig devices.

 Continuing on with this course also familiarizes students on personalizing the toolbar and accessing and working with the browser.
 It dives into the Inspector panels and how the Clip Launcher and Arrangement views work together.
 The concluding section takes the viewer step-by-step through the rendering and exporting process.

-Completing this course, under the guidance of Bitwig Certified Professional Thavius Beck, assures that you get the most out of Bitwig Studio 2, and gives you the knowledge you need to continue to building your musical compositions on a solid foundation.
+Completing this course, under the guidance of Bitwig Certified Trainer Thavius Beck, assures that you get the most out of Bitwig Studio 2, and gives you the knowledge you need to continue to building your musical compositions on a solid foundation.

 Section 1: Section 1: Opening Bitwig for the First Time

 Become an affiliate and earn 50% of every sale you send our way - Sign Up!

 EDM Producer Xs wrote on November 25, 2018

 This guy has assisted me in becoming the producer I have always wanted to be.
 Superb videos on a brilliant website.